Grounding Line / Zone of Antarctic Ice Sheet

 The retrieval of the grounding line position is based using differential interferometric synthetic aperture radar (DInSAR).
 Basically one seeks to find the transition zone between the merely constantly downslope moving glacier on land and the floating ice shelf, which is influenced by ocean currents and tides and therefore shows a substantial, temporally variable vertical motion.

-This data set (MEaSUREs version 2) is based on data of the following satellite SAR sensors: RADARSAT-1 und -2 SAR, ALOS Palsar, ERS1/2 SAR, COSMO SkyMed, und Sentinel-1A.
+This data set (MEaSUREs version 2.1) is based on data of the following satellite SAR sensors: RADARSAT-1 und -2 SAR, ALOS Palsar, ERS1/2 SAR, COSMO SkyMed, und Sentinel-1.

-Details can be taken from the references down below.
+Details can be taken from the references down below and the grounding line webpage.

 Parameters